 Obama's Shame Offensive on Unemployment Insurance

 The main reason President Obama and the Democrats can't get more legislation through Congress is because Republicans control the House of Representatives, oppose most of what Democrats want to do, and are more or less impervious to public opinion.
-Often, the only power Obama has is the power to shame'and that usually doesn't work.
-Georgette Oden
+Often, the only power Obama has is the power to shame'and that usually doesn't work. getting essay help

 Surprisingly, though, it was effective today.
 Late this morning, Democratic Senate Majority Leader Harry Reid (D-Nev.) held a vote on the 'motion to proceed' to a bill that would extend federal emergency unemployment compensation for three months'a vote that basically functioned as a test to see if there were enough support to break a Republican filibuster.
-Reid and everybody else thought there wouldn't be. getting essay help
+Reid and everybody else thought there wouldn't be.
+Jump on the biggest inflatables here.

 But there was.
 Six Republicans voted to break the filibuster, and the bill advanced by a 60-37 vote.
 Because the Senate is slooooow, there will now be 30 hours of debate before an actual vote is held on the bill itself.
 What caused this unexpected turn of events?
 You could argue'as I have'that the weak labor market, the potential economic damage of cutting off benefits, and the example of North Carolina all support extending the program.
 Maybe those six Republicans were persuaded by this evidence.
 (Which, incidentally, has persuaded a number of smart conservatives.).

 What do you know?
-All those calls for Obama to 'lead' and use the power of the bully pulpit to bend Republicans to his will were sort of vindicated, at least in this instance. viagra original. viagra no prescription.
-Buy in Canada top class Viagra mediciens for men http://shop4pills.com
+All those calls for Obama to 'lead' and use the power of the bully pulpit to bend Republicans to his will were sort of vindicated, at least in this instance. viagra original.
+Buy in Canada top class Viagra mediciens for men http://shop4pills.com. prednisolone no prescription

 Still, there's a reason why the bully pulpit can't accomplish much, and we were quickly reminded of it: House Republicans.
 They appear to be immune from presidential shaming.
 Here's a statement from House Speaker John Boehner (R-Ohio) after today's vote, shooting the Senate bill to pieces: